 While we produce some relatively straightforward wire harnesses for some customers, we aren’t tooled for volume production of complex wire harnesses and recommend seeking a specialist for those projects.

-Feel free to read about who we help and how.
+Feel free to read about who we help and how, as well as what we don’t do.

 If you are searching for a custom cable assembly manufacturer, you need a partner with expertise in producing cables for your application and the in-house capabilities to meet your needs to a T.